xboosty/NeuralNetworksPractice/README.md

-README: Neural Network Model for MNIST Handwritten Digit Classification Overview
+Neural Network Model for MNIST Handwritten Digit Classification

+Overview
 This script implements a neural network to classify handwritten digits using the MNIST dataset, a standard dataset used in deep learning for image classification.
 The model is built using TensorFlow and Keras, popular libraries for deep learning in Python.